bertil291utn/forms-rails/README.md

 > It's an exercise to work with Bare Metal Forms and Helpers,for Ruby on Rails.

+This is part of the Forms Project in [The Odin Project’s Ruby on Rails Curriculum](http://www.theodinproject.com).

 ## Built With

 - Ruby 2.6.5p114